ValMobile/RealisticSurvival/README.md

 builds are less stable but offer the newest features and improvements.

-❗ It is recommended to use development builds since they are the most recent version of Slimefun and also receive the most frequent updates!
+❗ It is recommended to use development builds since they are the most recent version of RLCraft and also receive the most frequent updates!
 In fact, "stable" builds are so outdated that bug reports from them won't be accepted at all.

 ## 📷 Screenshots